square/leakcanary/docs/faq.md

 ## Can a leak be caused by the Android SDK?

 Yes.
 There are a number of known memory leaks that have been fixed over time in AOSP as well as in manufacturer implementations.
 When such a leak occurs, there is little you can do as an app developer to fix it.
-For that reason, LeakCanary has a built-in list of known Android leaks to ignore: [AndroidExcludedRefs.kt](https://github.com/square/leakcanary/blob/master/leakcanary-analyzer/src/main/java/leakcanary/AndroidExcludedRefs.kt).
+For that reason, LeakCanary has a built-in list of known Android leaks to ignore: [AndroidReferenceMatchers](/api/shark-android/shark/-android-reference-matchers/).

 If you find a new one, please [create an issue](https://github.com/square/leakcanary/issues/new/choose) and follow these steps:

 1. Provide the entire leak trace information (reference key, device, etc), and use backticks (`) for formatting.
 2. Read the AOSP source for that version of Android, and try to figure out why it happens.
-You can easily navigate through SDK versions [android/platform_frameworks_base](https://github.com/android/platform_frameworks_base).
+You can easily navigate through SDK versions by switching branches on the GitHub mirror: [android/platform_frameworks_base](https://github.com/android/platform_frameworks_base).
 3. Check if it happens on the latest version of Android, and otherwise use blame to find when it was fixed.
 4. If it's still happening, build a simple repro case.
 5. File an issue on [b.android.com](http://b.android.com) with the leak trace and the repro case.